wireapp/wire-server/docs/developer/features.md

 }
 ```

-Note: The implemenation of these endpoints is re-using the types from
+Note: The implemenation of the Feature Configuration API is re-using the types
-`Wire.API.Team.Feature` (Team Features API).
+from `Wire.API.Team.Feature` (Team Features API).

 ## Team Features API

 The Team features API preceedes the notion of the feature configuration API.
 The
-endpoints of the form `GET /teams/:tid/features/:feature-name` are deprecated in
+endpoints of the form `GET /teams/:tid/features/:feature-name` and `PUT
-favor of `GET /feature-config/:feature-name`.
-Features that are defined per-team
-are be configured via `PUT /teams/:tid/features/:feature-name` endpoint.
-The
-motivation for introducing the Feature configurations API was to generalize team
-features to features that may be defined per-instance or per-user, which
-wouldn't fit the notion of team feature.
+/teams/:tid/features/:feature-name` can be used to get and set the feature
+configuration on a per-team level.
+Features that cannot be get and set on a
+per-team level may be missing from the Team Features API.
+See the Swagger
+documentation on what endpoints are available.